 Accelerate Your Physician Engagement Efforts with These 6 Steps

 These healthcare executives were right to look at physician engagement as the answer.
 According to a 2015 Gallup Physician Engagement Survey, engaged physicians tend to be more productive and have stronger referral patterns than their peers who report a lack of engagement.
-In my experience, this is because those who are actively engaged tend to more co-operative and willing to work through challenges while providing constructive feedback.
+In my experience, this is because those who are actively engaged tend to be more cooperative and willing to work through challenges while providing constructive feedback.

 6 key practices I’ve used to accelerate physician engagement efforts over the last 20 years: